good-loop/doc/pages/jobs/product-ux-lead.md

 To apply, please email jobs@good-loop.com with:

 1. Your CV
-2. A short portfolio of your best work (e.g. a github link, or a portfolio website).
-If possible, we prefer to see both (a) an example of a hobby project -- i.e. a project you did for its own sake (which need not be polished or completed), and (b) of a professional project.
+2. A short portfolio (or other demonstration) of your best work, e.g. a github link, or a portfolio website.
+If possible, we prefer to see both (a) an example of a hobby project -- i.e. a project you did for its own sake (which need not be polished or completed; it might just be a sketch), and (b) an example professional project.
+Please include brief notes on the *design processes* you used.
-3. Optional: a cover letter / email, if there's something relevant to this job that's not in your CV.
+3. Optional: a cover letter / email, if there's something relevant to this job that's not in your CV or portfolio.
-4. We assume most people want a full-time post.
-If you are looking for part-time, or project work -- then please give details.
+4. If you are looking for part-time or project work -- then please give details.

 If you have any questions -- please do contact us!